DataDog/kics/documentation/rules/terraform/aws/http_port_open.md

 ### Description

- Opening HTTP ports (for example, using `from_port = 80` and `to_port = 80`) to the internet in a Security Group by setting `cidr_blocks = ["0.0.0.0/0"]` allows unrestricted access from any IP address.
+ Opening HTTP ports (for example, using `from_port = 80` and `to_port = 80`) to the internet in a security group by setting `cidr_blocks = ["0.0.0.0/0"]` allows unrestricted access from any IP address.
 This misconfiguration exposes resources to potential unauthorized access and attacks, such as brute force or exploitation of unpatched web services.
-To mitigate this risk, restrict `cidr_blocks` to trusted IP addresses or use security controls that limit ingress to necessary sources only, as in the secure example below:
+To mitigate this risk, restrict `cidr_blocks` to trusted IP addresses or use security controls that limit ingress to necessary sources only, as in the example below:

 ```
 resource "aws_security_group" "secure_http" {